UCF-MIPs/Analysis/README.md

-To create an evironment including all necessary dependencies:
+To create an environment including all necessary dependencies:
-'''bash
+'''
 conda env create -f env.yml
 '''